-Upon arriving to The Diamond as you walk through a tree-lined path toward the stadium’s grand entrance behind home plate, fans can walk along the spacious concourse above the stands without missing any of the action.
+Upon arriving to The Diamond, fans walk through a tree-lined path toward the stadium’s grand entrance behind home plate.
+Once inside the stadium, fans can walk along the spacious concourse above the stands without missing any of the action.

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following: